meta53/XirisBot/README.md

 #### Requirements
 mq2cast, mq2dannet, mq2debuffs
 #### Events
-1. `/dt CurerName AutoCureMTOn` `/dt CurerName AutoCureMTOff` Toggle to tell specific character to auto cure the MT (clerics mostly)
+1. `/dt CurerName autoCureMT TRUE` `/dt CurerName autoCureMT FALSE` Toggle to tell specific character to auto cure the MT (clerics mostly)
 2. `/dgt cureGroupPoison 45` Tell the curers in raid to walk through their groups and cure 45 poison counters on whomever has poison counters (will skip toons with no counters)
 3. `/dgt cureGroupCurse 45` Tell the curers in raid to walk through their groups and cure 45 curse counters on whomever has curse counters (will skip toons with no counters)
 4. `/dgt cureGroupDisease 45` Tell the curers in raid to walk through their groups and cure 45 disease counters on whomever has disease counters (will skip toons with no counters)